dubo-dubon-duponey/docker-spotify/README.md

 This is useful in the following scenarios:

- 1. you are a hobbyist and you want to turn a small appliance connected to speakers into a Spotify Connect receiver (typically a raspberry pi)
+ 1. you are a hobbyist, and you want to turn a small appliance connected to speakers into a Spotify Connect receiver (typically a raspberry pi)
  1. that's it :-)

 ## Image features